-Stocks veer back upward on hopes for US-China trade talks
+Stocks rise on trade hopes but lose much of morning gains

-NEW YORK (AP) — Stock markets around the world jumped Tuesday on hopes that trade tensions between the world's largest economies may ease after U.S. and Chinese officials spoke on the phone.
+NEW YORK (AP) — U.S. stock indexes rose Tuesday on hopes that trade tensions between the world's largest economies may ease, though much of the big gains from the morning had evaporated by midday.

-The S&P 500 index jumped more than 1 percent at the start of trading, following even bigger gains in Europe.
+The S&P 500 index jumped as much as 1.4 percent in early trading, following even bigger gains in Europe, but it lost more than half the gains as the day wore on.

 It's the latest big swing for stocks, which have been mostly falling since late September on worries about the global trade war, rising interest rates and a slowing economy.

-But even within a single day, stocks have changed direction sharply in recent weeks.
+Even within a single day, stocks have changed direction sharply in recent weeks.

-KEEPING SCORE: The S&P 500 was up 19 points, or 0.7 percent, at 2,656 as of 11 a.m.
-Eastern time.
-The gains were broad.
-Four stocks rose for every one that fell on the New York Stock Exchange.
-Ten of the 11 sectors that make up the S&P 500 were up, with raw-material producers and technology companies leading the way.
-The only sector to fall was utilities, which investors favor when they want to reduce risk.

 U.S.-CHINA RELATIONS: U.S. Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He have spoken by phone about "the promotion of the next economic and trade consultations," a statement by China's Commerce Ministry said Tuesday.